rsnikhil/RISCV_ISA_Spec_Tour/README.md

 ----------------------------------------------------------------
 ## Contents of this repo

-`Slides/Slides_Installation.pdf`: This describes how to download and optionally how to build an executable version of the spec.
+`Slides_Installation.pdf`: This describes how to download and optionally how to build an executable version of the spec.
 For use-case (1) above, it's a simple one-step git-clone.
 For use case (2) above, you will need to install some software and take some build steps.

-`Slides/Slides_Tutorial.pdf`: This is the tutorial itself.
+`Slides_Tutorial.pdf`: This is the tutorial itself.
 It assumes you have gone through the download/installation process.

 ----------------------------------------------------------------